abdul-mumeen/activity_service/README.md

 ## Handling 100 activity per second

-When there are over hundred activity happening per second on the database, this could caused deadlock or overload of the database.
+When there are over a hundred activities happening per second on the database, this could cause deadlock of the database.
 There are a couple of ways to mitigate this which include caching, queue system, load balancing and use of NoSQL.

 ### Caching